Things to Do | Visit Chiba | Latest update:2023/11/13

-The Makuhari New City area was built on top of former marshland, so it’s flat and relatively spread-out for a major hub near Tokyo.
-The area is also equipped with dozens of Hello Cycling electric-bicycle rental stations, making exploring the area by bicycle my favorite way of getting around Makuhari.
+The Makuhari New City area was built on top of former marshland, so it’s flat and relatively spacious for a major hub near Tokyo.
+The area is also equipped with dozens of Hello Cycling electric-bicycle rental stations, making it easy to explore Makuhari our favorite way: at your own pace on two wheels.
 To rent a bike in Makuhari, simply download the Hello Cycling smartphone application (available in four languages, including English) and check the map for the closest available bike to you.

 A great way to enjoy the broader area is to head down to the beach for some seaside bike riding.
 The seaside parks of Makuhari, Kemigawa, and Inage cover 6km of shoreline, all connected by paths designated for walking, running, and cycling.
 While cruising along these paths, you can enjoy sunset views of Tokyo Bay and the Tokyo skyline, and even catch a glimpse of Mt.
 Fuji on clear days.
-The course is dotted with Hello Cycling stations, giving you the option of stopping at one of the cafes or kitchen cars along your route, or enjoy watching the windsurfers and boaters who are often seen at play in this part of Tokyo Bay.
+The course is dotted with Hello Cycling stations, giving you the option of stopping at one of the cafes or kitchen cars along your route, or watching the windsurfers and boaters who are often at play in this part of Tokyo Bay.
 There’s also a barbecue area, a glamping facility, a pool, and a flower museum within Inage Seaside Park.
 If you’re feeling really adventurous, you can even try out a windsurfing lesson at the 85 Club.

 See the Instagram video below of the bike ride from Makuhari to Inage Seaside Park: